ren-hoek/meta-extract/worker-doc2vec/README.md

 sudo tar -xvzf GoogleNews-vectors-negative300-SLIM.bin.gz -C /data/GoogleNews-vectors-negative300-SLIM.bin.gz
 ```

-A discussion on the required preprocessing can be found here:
+A discussion on the required preprocessing (to ensure the words in your documents match those in the word2vec model) can be found here:

 https://groups.google.com/forum/#!topic/word2vec-toolkit/TI-TQC-b53w